svndes/createController/README.md

 # Create Controllers
 Welcome to the Maya Custom Controller UI script!
-This tool simplifies your rigging workflow with an intuitive interface for creating and modifying control curves in Autodesk Maya.
+This tool simplifies your rigging workflow with an intuitive interface for creating and modifying control curves in Autodesk Maya 2022, 2023, 2024, 2025.

 ### Features<br/>
 Only Ctrl: Quickly create and parent controllers to your selected objects.<br/>